-A. First Offense: Review of policy (warning), possible short-term suspension, and referral to law enforcement agency.
+A. First Offense: Review of policy (warning), possible suspension and/or other forms of discipline, and possible referral to law enforcement agency.

-B. Subsequent Offenses: Short- or long-term suspension or expulsion, referral to law enforcement agency.
+B. Subsequent Offenses: Possible short- or long-term suspension or expulsion, possible referral to law enforcement agency.

 Identification